 China is not called China

 Other countries use different names for China following their history of contacts with the country.
-So ‘Cathay’ (as in Cathay Pacific Airline ➚) is in use in Russia and Central Asia refers to the ‘Qidan’ people who ruled northern China in the 11th century.
+So ‘Cathay’ (as in Cathay Pacific Airline ➚) is in use in Russia and Central Asia which derives from the name of ‘Qidan’ people who ruled northern China in the 11th century.

 China's name in China - the Middle Kingdom

-神洲 shén zhōu Divine Region is a poetic name for the country.
-More informally you may come across 祖国 zǔ guó, the motherland, or simply 我国 wǒ guó, my country.
+神洲 Shén zhōu Divine Region is a poetic name for the country while more informally you may come across 祖国 zǔ guó, the fatherland, or simply 我国 wǒ guó, my country.
 Emphasizing the feeling of a single community there is also 国家 guó jiā or home country as jia means home or family.

 Name for the Chinese Language

 Just as varied are the words used to refer to the language of the Chinese people.
 First of all there are several languages and many dialects spoken in China, there is no universal ‘Chinese’.
 The official and most widely used dialect of the Chinese language is that used in Beijing.
 Its historical association with the Imperial court has led to the term ‘Mandarin’ being used for the language, after the ‘mandarin’ officials who spoke it.
 ‘Mandarin’ was a term used by the Portuguese for the officials, it is now believed to be derived from a Malay word for ‘counselor’ or ‘minister’ (reflecting early contacts in the spice trade) which in turn shares its origin with the word ‘mantra’.

 In China the official name for the language is 普通话 Pǔ tōng huà common speech.
 Reflecting the historical origin of the language of the Han people it is also known as 汉语 hàn yǔ.
 Other names include the name for China, so you will also hear 中文 zhōng wén where wen refers to the common written script rather than the spoken tongue which is 中国话 zhōng guó huà.